What is Social Media Intelligence (SOCMINT)?

 Thanks to technology and the growth of social media, people have the chance to publicly share their thoughts and opinions.
 By checking an individual’s Facebook page, everyone can have access to basic information such as the date of birth, home address, job, relatives’ name, education, religion, political views, and country of origin.

-The intelligence community (IC) recognised the importance of SOCMINT also because an individual’s online behaviour is often traceable to “offline” behaviour.
+The intelligence community (IC) recognises the importance of SOCMINT also because an individual’s online behaviour is often traceable to “offline” behaviour.

 The term social media does not only include platforms such as Twitter, Facebook, Instagram, and LinkedIn.
 It also refers to video sharing websites such as YouTube, forums such as Reddit, and product/service review websites as Yelp.